 The new policy objectives are a better indicator of efficiency, effectiveness, and financial condition of the Authority, which ensures the fiscal integrity of the Authority and adherence to laws and regulations.
 The Authority's purpose, which is to provide a public service, will only be accomplished so long as it remains a financially viable organization.
 In this vein, a balance of using the funds to provide that service and maintaining a reserve for possible future shortfalls must occur.
 The new policy objectives to measure and/or control expenses and revenues are:

-Operating Ratio
+Operating Ratio ≥ 25%

-Operating Reserve
+Operating Reserve ≥ 1 month

-Growth in Cost per Service Hour
+Growth in Cost per Service Hour ≤ rate of inflation

-Debt Service Coverage
+Debt Service Coverage ≥ 1.5

-Sales & Use Tax Revenue allocated annually to Capital Improvement
+Sales & Use Tax Revenue allocated annually to Capital Improvement > 10%

-Capital Maintenance Outlay to Capital Expansion